libavg/libavg/sphinxdoc/vectornodes.rst

     .. autoclass:: CircleNode([r=1, texcoord1=0, texcoord2=1])

         A circle.
-The reference point for a circle is it's center.
+The reference point for a circle is its center.

         .. py:attribute:: r